davidahouse/DHMambaStore/README.md

 The MambaStoreTests project contains some automated tests that are a good place to see examples of how to use the store.
 An example of how to handle Parent/Child objects is there, along with an example of doing your own encoding.

+A more complete example can be found in my MambaTweets repo: [MambaTweets](https://github.com/davidahouse/MambaTweets)

 ### License